RESFL: An Uncertainty-Aware Framework for Responsible Federated Learning by Balancing Privacy, Fairness and Utility: Preliminaries

 \section{Preliminaries}

 This section presents the mathematical foundations and system specifications of our work.
-We detail the YOLOv8-based object detection model, describe the FL setup, formalize threat models (privacy, robustness, and fairness attacks), and define evaluation metrics.
+We detail the YOLOv8-based object detection model, describe the FL setup in the AV scenario, formalize threat models (privacy, robustness, and fairness attacks), and define evaluation metrics.
 We also provide a unified overview of the datasets used for training and testing.